GustavoFRGomes/journal/README.md

 ## TODO:
- * There should be still one tool to rule it all, therefore you can even do the key generation, then also encrypting the files.
+ * --There should be still one tool to rule it all, therefore you can even do the key generation, then also encrypting the files.--
  * There should also be a scrupt to encrypt each file inside of ./content folder automatically.
  * It is missing a git-hook to encrypt the files that are decrypted into git, so that no file inside the ./content folder is commited and pushed while in plain-text.